justinmccoy/openwhisk-cloudant-trigger/README.md

 export CLOUDANT_DATABASE="referrers"
 ```

-In this demo, we will make use of the OpenWhisk Cloudant package, which contains a set of actions and feeds that integrate with a Cloudant database.
+In this demo, we will make use of the supplied OpenWhisk Cloudant package on Bluemix, which contains a set of actions and feeds that integrate with a Cloudant database.
 Use the OpenWhisk CLI to bind the Cloudant package using your credentials.
 Binding a package allows you to set the default parameters that are inherited by every action and feed in the package.

+**Create an OpenWhisk package w/default parameters**
 ```bash
 wsk package bind /whisk.system/cloudant "$CLOUDANT_INSTANCE" \
   --param username "$CLOUDANT_USERNAME" \